 1120 Cerrillos Rd.
 Santa Fe, NM 87505

-The Hazardous Material Investigation Program - the EGS identifies and assesses hazardous material-related conditions for their impact on NMDOT construction projects.
-The EGS also provides investigation guidance to municipalities and tribal governments for their own transportation projects.
+The Hazardous Material Investigation Program - the EGB identifies and assesses hazardous material-related conditions for their impact on NMDOT construction projects.
+The EGB also provides investigation guidance to municipalities and tribal governments for their own transportation projects.

 Technical Assistance Program – the EGS offers regulatory and investigation assistance to NMDOT offices on non-project related concerns.